pranav-sankhe/Modelling-the-fringing-effects-and-other-parasitic-effects-of-short-channel-hemts/README.md

 When the gate length is reduced below 100nm the parasitic RC charging delay caused by source drain resistance and parasitic capacitance can account for a significant fraction in the delay of the device.
 </br>

-Now we will proceed to the actual calculations involved in obtaining the net capacitnace of hemt.
+Now we will proceed to the actual calculations involved in obtaining the net capacitance of hemt.
 Sorry for not using mathjax :p

 We would need a analytical formula for capacitance between 2 plates of specified dimensions and a particular angle between them.